Crops totaled after hail storm

 Hail did a number on area crops.

-Fifth generation farmer, Scot Spohn says on Tuesday morning, his fields near Friend, Nebraska, were a sea of green.
+Fifth generation farmer, Scot Spohn says on Tuesday morning, his fields near Friend,

 Now, the corn plants are shredded to pieces, thanks to the hail storm producing some tennis ball size stones.